RazorOp/razorops-web/_posts/2024-05-22-jenkins-is-no-longer-free-why-razorops-ci-cd-is-the-best-free-forever-alternative.md

 ---
-title: "2024-05-22-Jenkins is No Longer Free: Why Razorops CI/CD is the Best Free Forever Alternative"
+title: "Jenkins is No Longer Free: Why Razorops CI/CD is the Best Free Forever Alternative"
 description: " Razorops emerges as a strong contender to jenkines, offering a free forever CI/CD solution that combines ease of use, scalability, and robust features. "